 The Next Step

 Despite all the spotlight and attention, you have to get down and dirty unless you own a unicorn business that has over $1 billion in valuation.
 I recently watched a documentary on Netflix called ‘Fyre Festival- The Greatest Party That Never Happened’.

 Fyre Festival was touted as a luxury music festival back in 2017, claiming to be the next Coachella or Burning Man, and the news of its failure spread like wild-fire the moment it was uncovered.
 At the start of their campaign, they managed to garner over 300 million impressions in just under 24 hours with the help of influencers, most notably Kendall Jenner.
 They have made many promises that they eventually failed to deliver and the backlash that came after become internationally known.
 Check out a short clip of the documentary shared on ABC’s Youtube channel.

-Nowadays, everyone’s so caught up with the entrepreneur, the startup dream where anyone can build $1 billion company.
-Just because Mark Zuckerberg can doesn’t mean that you can do achieve the same.
+Nowadays, everyone’s so caught up with the entrepreneur, the startup dream where anyone can build a $1 billion company.
+Just because Mark Zuckerberg can don’t mean that you can achieve the same.
 Mark has the technical expertise to make it happen, and have received traction before launching to the public by testing it with friends and colleagues.

 Don’t get yourself in that situation.

 What do you want to do is instead is plan your things out properly, have an achievable goal, consult the experts before raising money.
 Don’t raise money with fake data because that will backfire on you, and you might have to answer to the law for that.